-- A byte containing a period (.). - A compressed int32 containing the number of attributes encoded in the blob. - An array of attributes each containing the following: - o A String, which is the fully-qualified type name of the attribute.
-(Strings are encoded as a compressed int to indicate the size followed by an array of UTF8 characters.) - o A set of properties, encoded as the named arguments to a custom attribute would be (as in §23.3, beginning with NumNamed).
+- A byte containing a period (.). - A compressed unsigned integer containing the number of attributes encoded in the blob. - An array of attributes each containing the following: - o A String, which is the fully-qualified type name of the attribute.
+(Strings are encoded as a compressed unsigned integer to indicate the size followed by an array of UTF8 characters.) - o A set of properties, encoded as the named arguments to a custom attribute would be (as in $\frac{23.3}{3}$ , beginning with NumNamed).